-3.4 Anyone wishing to make a collection in any of the above must contact the Shopping Centre Manager directly.
+3.5 Anyone wishing to make a collection in any of the above must contact the Shopping Centre Manager directly.

-3.5 The purpose of the Regulations made under the Act, is to ensure that collections are controlled to prevent nuisance to members of the public, and to provide an audit trail with regard to the allocation of funds.
+3.6 Street Collections are covered by regulations made under the Police, Factories, etc (Miscellaneous Provisions) Act 1916 as amended by the Local Government Act 1972.
+The purpose of the Regulation is to ensure that collections are controlled to prevent nuisance to members of the public, and to provide an audit trail with regard to the allocation of funds.
+The regulations are attached at Appendix 1.

-3.6 Only one Street Collection permit will be issued on any one given day (one in Burton and one in Uttoxeter).
-Applications should be submitted at least one month prior to the proposed collection date, unless agreed in advance with the licensing team.
-Provisional bookings will be accepted pending a completed application.
-These provisional dates will be held for a maximum period of one month.
-If the application form is not received within this period, the Council reserves the right to offer the date to another street collector.
-Upon receipt of a fully completed application form and a latest statement of accounts/annual report, a permit will be issued which will need to be available for inspection on the day of the collection.
+3.7 General Principles

+3.8 Charities must be registered with the Charity Commission or be a charitable organisation based within East Staffordshire.

+3.9 Applications will be granted on a first come first served basis.
+No guarantee can be given that an organisation’s preferred collection date will be available or be allocated to that organisation.

+3.10 No more than 3 collections per charity per calendar year will be allowed in the Borough of East Staffordshire.

+3.11 Only one Street Collection permit will be issued on any one given day (one in Burton and one in Uttoxeter).

+3.12 Collections can take place on any day of the week including Public Holidays

+3.13 Application Process

+3.14 An application for a Street Collection Permit must be made to the Council in writing on the relevant application form no later than one month before the proposed collection date.
+The application period of one month may be reduced if there are special reasons for doing so.

+3.15 The application form must be fully completed and accompanied by any required information.

+3.16 The application form must include the location from which the organisation wishes to collect, the date and time of the collection and the number of collectors to be used.

+3.17 Where the applicant is not a member of the registered charity a letter of authority is required and this must be submitted with the application.

+3.18 Failure to provide the necessary information may result in an application being delayed or refused.

+3.19 Applications will be considered by the Licensing Authority on their respective merits and the Licensing Authority will either:

+Issue a permit specifying the requested date / location; or

+Refuse to issue a permit

-3.7 Within three months of the collection a financial return must be completed and returned to the Council giving details of monies collected/ pledges received.
-A maximum of 10% of the total collection may be deducted for expenses.
+3.20 Within one month of the collection a financial return must be completed and returned to the Council in accordance with the regulations.
+The returns form must detail the amount received and expenses incurred in connection with such a collection.

+3.21 A maximum of 10% of the total collection may be deducted for expenses.
 If the return is not received, no further collections will be offered for a period of 6 months from the date of the last collection.

-3.8 Maximum number of collections

-3.9 No more than 3 collections per charity per calendar year will be allowed in the Borough of East Staffordshire.

-3.10 Direct Debit Collections

-3.11 The activities of direct debit mandate collectors, face to face collectors, are not regulated by the law, and are not therefore subject to any licensing provision (clipboard collectors or chuggers).

-3.12 The Council has entered into a site agreement with the Public Fundraising Regulatory Association (PFRA).
-The purpose and spirit of the site agreement is to facilitate responsible face to face fundraising and provide a balance between the duty of charities and not for profit organisations to fundraise and the rights of the public to go about their business without the impression of undue inconvenience.
-A copy of the Council’s agreement with the Public Fundraising Regulatory Association (PRFA) is included as Appendix 1.

-3.13 Organisations can make up to 2 daily visits per week, however only one charity will be present on any site on any day.

-3.14 As part of the return, Direct Debit companies must inform the Council how many sign-ups were received.

-3.15 A maximum of 10% is allowed to be deducted for expenses.

-3.16 Displays and Advertising
+3.22 Displays and Advertising

 The use of tables, stalls, trailers, vehicles or other displays or advertising in connection with a Street Collection will not be permitted unless the collection is part of a separate promotion or activity approved by the Licensing Department.
 The use of animals will only be permitted with the express consent of the Licensing Authority and with the necessary Public Liability Insurance in place.